MartinPacker/md2pptx/user-guide.md

 SVG support uses the [CairoSVG](https://cairosvg.org/) library - which requires Python to be at least at the 3.6 level. md2pptx's SVG support is limited by that available in CairoSVG and so not all SVG files are supported.

 If CairoSVG is not installed and md2pptx encounters an SVG graphic reference it will write a message reminding you of the need for CairoSVG. md2pptx will then immediately terminate.

+You can optionally have md2pptx export the temporary PNG files.
+See [Exporting Converted SVG Files - `ExportSVG`](#exporting-converted-svg-files-exportsvg).
+The file name is the same as the SVG file's name, except the extension is PNG.
+This is not supported for SVG files accessed via a URL.

 ### Table Slides
 <a id="table-slides"></a>